Energinet-DataHub/energy-origin/domains/certificates/README.md

 ![Message flow](demoworkflow.messageflow.drawio.svg)

 The orchestration saga is a MassTransit State Machine.
 Below is a diagram of the states.
 A MassTransit State Machine will always have the states Initial and Final; all other states are defined specifically (e.g. "Processing" below).
+A transition to a different state happens based on an event; the name of the event is written on the arrow.

 ![State machine](demoworkflow.statemachine.drawio.svg)